surendermohan/ics-final-2016/README.md

 7. You should be able to access this URL (e.g. https://ics-final-2016-surendermohan.c9users.io) from your mobile phone also.

 # Milestone 3 - Create your own Stores catalog
+1. Login with your Google account in the Chrome browser.
+2. This application reads the stores data from a Google Sheet located at https://docs.google.com/spreadsheets/d/1gLEpxDmimsuPdVNNvIpOgTUO9T5XL5qDIRdx6gPbM70/edit#gid=907053173
+3. Open that spreadsheet and make copy by going to "File->Make a copy.."
+4. Name it as "<your_name> Customers List" and MAKE SURE to check "Share it with same people"
+5. Now go back to index.html file in the c9.io and look for next "TODO"
+6. Go to line 134 and replace the value of the customer sheet variable with the URL of your google sheet.